 Park Ranger Training Program

-to Northern Arizona University’s Park Ranger Training Program (PRTP), one of only a few nationally accredited programs that provide the training required to work as a seasonal park ranger in law enforcement in the National Park Service.
+Welcome to Northern Arizona University’s Park Ranger Training Program (PRTP), one of only seven nationally accredited programs that provide the training required to work as a seasonal park ranger in law enforcement in the National Park Service.
 Upon graduation from the program, students receive a “Certificate of Completion” issued by the National Park Service.
-This certificate is also recognized by other land management agencies.
+This certificate is also recognized by other federal and state land management agencies.

 The Park Ranger Training Program is accredited by the Federal Law Enforcement Training Accreditation (FLETA) Board.
 This accreditation provides assurance that the program meets or exceeds a set of standards that have been collectively established by the federal law enforcement training community and the National Park Service.